- Groups in experiments

 Two-sided tests with a non-directional H1 are much more common and allow researchers to detect the effect of a treatment regardless of its direction.

 N refers to the number of experimental units needed per group, i.e. the sample size.
-On the EDA power analysis tab if this field is left blank and all the other fields are filled, the system will calculate this number.

 References and further reading